Create unit tests

 and the clear

-function, you can initialize and clear a set of mocks which can be helpful for your tests as follows:
+functions, you can initialize and clear a set of mocks, which can be helpful for your tests as follows:

 import { setup, clear } from '@dynatrace/strato-components-preview/testing';